-- The Group expects to see increased risk for bankruptcy in the business segment, but this segment only constitutes approximately 20% of the revenue.
-At the same time there is a potential for increased demand from business customers due to downsizing or restructuring of the sale process because of COVID-19. - With increased unemployment in the Scandinavian countries there is an increased risk for bad dept for private customers, but this risk is minimised by the standard credit rating of new customers, invoicing in advance and closely monitoring of bad dept. - A decline in the housing-market can reduce the need for self-storage, but historically changes in customers life create demand for self-storage, also in times with recession. - The planned growth in lettable area can be impacted by reduced supplies of fitout from foreign suppliers.
+- The Group expects to see increased risk for bankruptcy in the business segment, but this segment only - With increased unemployment in the Scandinavian countries there is an increased risk for bad dept for in advance and closely monitoring of bad dept. - A decline in the housing-market can reduce the need for self-storage, but historically changes in customers life create demand for self-storage, also in times with recession.